bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ## API installation workflow

 To set up a carrier using the API, first, connect it using the Connect Carrier API.
 Make a request containing the connection settings required by your carrier.
 The ID of the carrier is required.
 The carrier ID will be issued by BigCommerce when your carrier is registered.
-All connection fields are unique per carrier.
-If your carrier doesn’t require any connection settings, then this object can be left empty.
+All connection fields are unique to each carrier.
+If your carrier doesn’t require any connection settings, send an empty object for the `connection` settings property.

 <!--
   title: "Example carrier connection request with connection settings"